-On July 14, 2023, the Internal Revenue Service (IRS) provided taxpayers with important guidance regarding required minimum distributions (RMDs) from retirement plans and IRAs.
-The guidance, issued in Notice 2023-54, provides relief with respect to certain provisions of the required minimum distribution rules that Congress changed as part of the SECURE Act and the SECURE 2.0 Act.
+On April 16, 2024, the Internal Revenue Service (IRS) provided taxpayers with important guidance regarding required minimum distributions (RMDs) from retirement plans and IRAs.
+The guidance, issued in Notice 2024-35, provides relief with respect to certain provisions of the required minimum distribution rules that Congress changed as part of the SECURE Act.
 The Notice:

-- Extends for one year (through 2023) the relief the IRS previously provided in Notice 2022-53 regarding (1) the effective date of pending final RMD regulations and (2) the IRS interpretation of the "10-year rule" outlined in proposed RMD regulations. - Provides relief under the rollover rules for certain distributions made in 2023 that were incorrectly characterized as RMDs as a result of the change that SECURE 2.0 made to the "required beginning date" for commencing RMDs.
+• Extends for one year (through 2024) the relief the IRS previously provided in Notices 2022-53 and 2023-54 (the "prior Notices") (1) the effective date of pending final RMD regulations and (2) the IRS interpretation of the "10-year rule" outlined in proposed RMD regulations.